Second-hand smoking and vaping

 Are you a smoker or vaper and you’re thinking about quitting?
 Or do you know a smoker or vaper who would like to quit?

 When someone quits smoking or vaping, it will not only benefit their own health, but it will benefit people around them.
-Benefits could include people not having to breathe in dangerous, second-hand smoke and reduce concerns around what would happen should the smoker or vaper become ill.
+Benefits could include people not having to breathe in dangerous, second-hand smoke or aerosol from vapes, and reduce concerns around what would happen should the smoker or vaper become ill.

 Impacts of quitting on your health